An Overview of Great Britain

 Eating in Great Britain

 We tried fish and chips and it's good enough and not very expensive.
 The supermarkets sell already made sandwiches and that's nice too, because there are a lot of gardens, parks and other spaces for picnics, so we just bought some sandwiches and made picnics and that was very pleasant.
 They also have a lot of Indian food counters, where you can buy some affordable fast food.
 I love their cheddar cheese!

 Analysing the “real” food: we went to “nice” restaurants twice.
 Both times we regretted it.
 The food didn’t taste very well and it was really expensive.
 But, in our 4th or 5th day, someone suggested that we went to one pub to eat.
 We were surprised, we didn't know they served food in a pub, but went anyway.
 It was the best suggestion ever!
 The food in English pubs is amazing!
 And not that expensive!
-We drank some pints and ate some great chicken and it was great!
+We drank some pints and stouts and ate some nice chicken and it was great!
 We started going to pubs more often to have dinner and never regretted it.
 I just can’t understand why they don’t serve the "pub food" in their restaurants.

 General cost in Great Britain